Roland Pryzbylewski: Season four

 Prez starts a new career as a math teacher at Edward Tilghman Middle School.
 As a teacher, he becomes attached to the students in his classroom, even going as far as to assist neglected student Duquan "Dukie" Weems with laundry and food that his family does not provide for him (they are known to sell his possessions for drug money).
 After Randy admits to knowing about Lex's murder, Prez passes the information on to Daniels.

 He later finds out that Randy has been labelled a snitch after Herc mishandles an interview with Randy and is disappointed with his friends at the precinct.
 Later, Prez discovers that Dukie is no longer attending middle school and is working on the corner.
 Prez sees through the school system's flaws, but adapts well, and becomes a dedicated teacher who enjoys helping his students advance through class.

 Season five

 Prez is only seen once in Season 5, appearing in the series finale "–30–".
 He has grown a beard, and appears to have become a capable and well-respected teacher.
-When Duquan "Dukie" Weems visits him and asks for money: ostensibly to pay rent and to enroll in a GED program, but actually to buy heroin.
+Duquan "Dukie" Weems visits him and asks for money: ostensibly to pay rent and to enroll in a GED program, but actually to buy heroin.
 Prez agrees, but warns Dukie that if he is lying their friendship is over.
 Prez drives off disappointed but unsurprised when he sees Dukie using the money to support his newly-developed drug addiction.